 Aaron Kearny has been doing the Story Box on 1233 (our local ABC radio station) since May 2012 and I was person number 565.
 Yesterday I was given a box with a phone in it and this morning Aaron rang the phone to discover the story of the person on the other end.
 I now have to pass the phone on to somebody so that the Story Box can continue.

 We had a great chat about being a father.
 (You can listen to the interview here.)
 Cathy and I were married for 14 years before we had our first daughter.
-We had been trying for over six years and it seemed unlikely that we would be able to have any.
-We had decided that once we hit 40, that would be it and we wouldn’t try any more.
+We had been trying for over six years and it seemed unlikely that we would be able to have any so we decided that once we hit 40, that would be it and we wouldn’t try any more.
 Jasmine snuck in with a bit over 7 months to spare!

 From the start I wanted to be a really active father.
 Cathy and I talked about how it was important that I was actively involved and that I didn’t want to “help”.
 This meant that I had to take responsibility for the kids, but at the same time she had to allow me to do things my way, and to make mistakes.
 If she was always telling me what to do (which happens all too often with parents) I was helping her rather than taking responsibility.
 It is a two-way street.
 I had to show that I would show initiative and put the kids first, and she had to let me have a go.